AlienResidents/Kickie/INSTALL.md

     apache2 libapache2-mod-php5

-Then configure the atftp server for use in xinetd
+Then configure the atftp server for use in xinetd using the variables you've set

     cat > /etc/xinetd.d/atftpd << EOF
     service tftp